If you hate spam text messages as much as we do, and boy we do, then you’ll love this simple checklist on how to stop receiving them forever.

 - Promoting something that’s too good to be true, remember it always is!

 - Lack the ability to Opt Out or STOP, all marketing SMS messages by law should allow you to Opt Out/STOP.

 Here’s actual examples of a spam SMS and a legitimate marketing SMS that I’ve received recently

 When is spam not spam?

-Generally, even if the text message is not for commercial gain, if it doesn’t have an Opt Out message it’s spam, but there are several reasons and instances an unsolicited message may not ‘legally’ be spam.
+Generally, any unsolicited text message is considered spam, but there are several reasons and instances when an unsolicited SMS may not ‘legally’ be considered spam.
 NB Anti-spam laws, and their severity and how rigorously they are enforced, differ globally.